PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 {{< codenew file="controllers/hpa-rs.yaml" >}}

-Saving this manifest into `hpa-rs.yaml` and submitting it to a Kubernetes cluster should create the defined HPA that autoscales the target ReplicaSet depending on the CPU usage of the replicated Pods.
+Saving this manifest into `hpa-rs.yaml` and submitting it to a PlaidCloud cluster should create the defined HPA that autoscales the target ReplicaSet depending on the CPU usage of the replicated Pods.